 We thought it would take three months to transition back to Ottawa and the house was scheduled to be occupied until the end of June.
 I thought we would need a month to get Rafiki ready, a month to market her and a month to close the deal.
 While I was coordinating the repair of windows, generators, servicing the engines, buffing the hulls, changing running rigging, etc. Mommy was busy clearing the boat of all extraneous clutter.
 We sold the outboard, spare anchor, guitars, Brownie, and donated many bags of other stuff.
 Mommy was looking for places to rent in Florida and I was looking for a truck that we could use to drive home.
 We engaged Capt Bill Olsen as our broker and got the boat on Yachtworld.
 To make a long story short we got her ready to show in two weeks, put her on the market, and on the third day we received three offers at asking price which meant that if all went well, we would close six weeks earlier than I had planned.
 Now what to do?

-Our friend and mechanic, Steve Evans discovered a great boat rotting in the back yard of a couples house, and when we went to see it the tires were flat, the engine wouldn’t start and the boat was covered in moss…perfect.
+Our friend and mechanic, Steve Evans discovered a great boat rotting in the backyard of a couples house, and when we went to see it the tires were flat, the engine wouldn’t start and the boat was covered in moss…perfect.
 The couple was keen to sell and wanted a cash deal, so we went daily to the ATM until we had collected the 5k necessary.
-This whole sordid story culminated with me inside a shuttered, filthy, smoke-filled house, counting out 5k in $20 bills on the kitchen table to a grey haired, pony tailed hippie, as he professed to being a recovering heroin addict..!?
-“OK, just hold that thought, and lets focus on this transaction….and that is where you sign…good, let’s go.”
-Wow, the education that we didn’t intend for a 13 year old!
-We took our little diamond in the rough and after a good pressure wash and a little elbow grease we are the proud new owners of a little run-about.
+This whole sordid story culminated with me inside a shuttered, filthy, smoke-filled house, counting out 5k in $20 bills on the kitchen table to a grey-haired, pony-tailed hippie, as he professed to be a recovering heroin addict..!?
+“OK, just hold that thought, and let’s focus on this transaction….and that is where you sign…good, let’s go.”
+Wow, the education that we didn’t intend for a 13-year-old!
+We took our little diamond in the rough and after a good pressure wash and a little elbow grease, we are the proud new owners of a little run-about.
 Just as we were getting ready to leave Florida Steve and Glennis had their first child and we were fortunate to meet Jace when he was only two days old.